ekdnam/blog-previous-version/content/efficiency/2_ai_efficiency_pruning_sparsity.md

 # Acknowledgements

-This blog series on AI efficiency is heavily indebted to Dr. Song Han's course on TinyML and Efficient Deep Learning Computing.
+This blog series on AI efficiency is heavily indebted to Dr. Song Han's course on TinyML and Efficient Deep Learning Computing<sup>8</sup>.
 The references cited and the broader field of efficient deep learning are built upon the work of numerous researchers and engineers.

 I would like to extend my sincere gratitude to my colleagues for their invaluable insights and assistance throughout this research: Grok-2.0 [(xAI)](https://x.ai/blog/grok-2), Gemini-2.0-Flash-Thinking-Exp-01-21 [(DeepMind)](https://deepmind.google/technologies/gemini/flash-thinking/), O1 [(OpenAI)](https://openai.com/o1/).